addtt/multi-object-datasets/README.md

 Tools to generate and use multi-object/multi-sprite datasets.
 The datasets consist of images and a dictionary of labels, including the number of objects in an image, and the attributes of all objects.
-The attributes are managed automatically, but they are dataset-specific.
+The attributes are managed automatically when generating a dataset from a set of sprites, but they are dataset-specific so they have to be specified when creating the sprites.

+The only requirements are scikit-image (for generation only) and numpy.
+There are usage examples in PyTorch.

 ### Currently available datasets